SamSaladino/FC-of-Genetic-pathways/README.md

  * pathway_modules.py is a module imported in the notebooks for easier manipulation

 ### Folders
 * data_external : contains the pathways reactome info (top 28 pathways and all pathways) and the melanoma data downloaded from TCGA
 * data_generated : data generated in this repository or DarioALeonValido/evolp repository
-* figures_tables : fifures and tables of the paper generated in the notebooks
+* figures_tables : figures and tables of the paper generated in the notebooks

 I hope this formatting works for you!
 If you have any more questions or need further assistance, feel free to ask.